reduxjs/redux/docs/introduction/PriorArt.md

 Immutable and most similar libraries are orthogonal to Redux.
 Feel free to use them together!

-**Redux doesn’t care *how* you store the state — it can be a plain object, an Immutable object, or anything else.** You’ll probably want a (de)serialization mechanism for writing universal apps and hydrating their state from the server, but other than that, you can use any data storage library *as long as it supports immutability*.
+**Redux doesn’t care *how* you store the state—it can be a plain object, an Immutable object, or anything else.** You’ll probably want a (de)serialization mechanism for writing universal apps and hydrating their state from the server, but other than that, you can use any data storage library *as long as it supports immutability*.
 For example, it doesn’t make sense to use Backbone for Redux state, because Backbone models are mutable.

 Note that, even if your immutable library supports cursors, you shouldn’t use them in a Redux app.
 The whole state tree should be considered read-only, and you should use Redux for updating the state, and subscribing to the updates.
 Therefore writing via cursor doesn’t make sense for Redux. **If your only use case for cursors is decoupling the state tree from the UI tree and gradually refining the cursors, you should look at selectors instead.** Selectors are composable getter functions.
 See [reselect](http://github.com/faassen/reselect) for a really great and concise implementation of composable selectors.